Profzzor/PySecPolicy/README.md

 - **Purpose:** This is the most critical subkey for our analysis.
 It stores the specific User Rights (privileges) assigned to the SID.
 - **Data Storage:** It contains a single, unnamed (Default) value.
 The data is in a raw binary format (REG_NONE).
 - **Structure:** This binary data is a PRIVILEGE_SET.
 It starts with a count of the privileges, followed by a series of 12-byte LUID_AND_ATTRIBUTES structures.
-- **Absence:** As shown in your screenshot, some SIDs like S-1-5-32-559 **do not have this key**.
+- **Absence:** As shown in the screenshot, some SIDs like S-1-5-32-559 **do not have this key**.
 This is normal and simply means that account has no privileges assigned to it directly through the Local Security Policy.

 ## **2. Sid**